sara-nl/clouddocs/gpu-visualization.markdown

 By default, you will not have access to the GPU nodes of the HPC Cloud.
 In order to get this, please send an e-mail to [helpdesk@surfsara.nl](mailto:helpdesk@surfsara.nl).

 If GPU access has been enabled for your account, you will have to use a [datastore](image_storage) that is enabled on the GPU nodes.
-This datastore is called `images_ssd_gpu` and behaves the same way as the `local_images_ssd` datastore, except that it is accessible on the GPU nodes only.
+This datastore is called `gpu_images_ssd` and behaves the same way as the `local_images_ssd` datastore, except that it is accessible on the GPU nodes only.
 In other words, using this datastore makes sure that your VM is run on the nodes which have GPU's installed on them.

 Note that the `ceph` datastore is also enabled on the GPU nodes.
-However, as described [here](image_storage), it is best to put your OS image on either the `local_images_ssd` or the `images_ssd_gpu` datastore. `ceph` can then be used for larger data images and for persistent data.
+However, as described [here](image_storage), it is best to put your OS image on either the `gpu_images_ssd` or the `gpu_images_ssd` datastore. `ceph` can then be used for larger data images and for persistent data.

 ## OpenGL rendering